Special Offer 15% on selected products starts on November 3rd, Use code ESKAPAS24

 Rhodes Island is the largest of Greece’s Dodecanese island chain located in southeastern Aegean Sea where its beautiful blue green waters reflect a tropical paradise.
 The island features 35 beaches and many cultural and historical attractions.
 The island is 12 miles off Turkey’s Anatolian coast.
 The island straddles the sea-lanes linking Egypt, Southern Europe and the Holy Land.
 Rhodes Town bears witness to that long history.
 The ancient city features a classical stadium and the ruins of the Temple of Apollo.
 The “old” city is a walled town with medieval buildings and streets harking back to the days of the Crusades.

-Greek law requires that all taxis in Greece, not just on Rhodes Island, be 5-passenger sedan vehicles that allow one driver to carry four passengers.
-This normally accommodates travelers who use manual wheelchairs.
-The taxis have a curb height which makes it possible to easily transfer most passengers from their wheelchairs to the cars.
-Cruise ship passengers who use motorized scooters are encouraged to rent manual wheelchairs for use on the island, so that they may enjoy exploring all that the island has to offer.
+Greek law requires all taxis in Greece, not just on Rhodes Island, to be 5-passenger sedan vehicles that allow one driver to carry four passengers.
+This typically accommodates travelers who use manual wheelchairs.
+Taxicabs have curb heights, which makes it possible to transfer most passengers from their wheelchairs to cars quickly.
+Cruise ship passengers who use motorized scooters are encouraged to rent manual wheelchairs on the island to enjoy exploring all the island has to offer.
 Advance notification of passengers needing wheelchair assistance is requested, as drivers must request permission to drive onto the dock and certain sites around the island.

 Kythnos